The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition: Threat Model

-\textbf{(3) Attacker capabilities.} In this work, we assume that the attack is black-box based, i.e., the attacker does not have direct access to the internal details of the target model, such as its architecture, parameters, or gradients.
-This assumption is highly realistic.
-Developers typically do not disclose model details in TSR systems, and even if an adversary purchases the same vehicle, they have access only to the model's outputs, with no additional information available.
+In this work, we assume that the attack is black-box based, i.e., the attacker does not have direct access to the internal details of the target model, such as its architecture, parameters, or gradients.
+We assume the attacker has the following capabilities.